TLDR

 Accounts differ on what happened next.
 Some say the nephew hanged himself in the attic (now Lily's Room); others claim he leapt from a third-floor window.
 Some versions say Lily was beaten to death.
 Whatever the truth, the lovers were never reunited in life.

-Lily's apparition has been reported regularly for over a century.
+Lily's ghost has been reported regularly for over a century.
 She plays harmless pranks throughout the inn: turning lights and coffee makers on and off, changing radio stations while guests watch, opening locked doors, and adjusting shower water temperature no matter how guests set it.
-One bride was awakened by a passionate kiss—her husband lay sleeping beside her.
+One bride was awakened by a passionate kiss--her husband lay sleeping beside her.
 Another guest woke up somehow wedged beneath his bed.

-The inn offers a "Paranormal Paranoia" package encouraging guests to book Lily's Room, Anna's Room, Elizabeth's Suite, or Garcia Suite—the most active accommodations.
+The inn offers a "Paranormal Paranoia" package encouraging guests to book Lily's Room, Anna's Room, Elizabeth's Suite, or Garcia Suite--the most active accommodations.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.